GhostDolphin/SelfAssessment/Skills/NodeJS.md

   - DDoS: 🖐️ used
   - XSS: 🖐️ used
   - Path traversal
-  - CSRF: 👂 heard
+  - CSRF: 🎓 known
   - DNS: 🖐️ used
   - Fetch API: 🖐️ used
-  - IncomingMessage: 👂 heard
+  - IncomingMessage: 🎓 known
   - SQL injection: 🖐️ used
   - noDelay
-  - keep-alive: 👂 heard
+  - keep-alive: 🎓 known
   - ALPN
   - SNI callback
   - SSL certificates: 🖐️ used